Fertility & IVF

 I firmly believe in building strong alliances with other modalities of healthcare.
 For this reason I will work closely with you reproductive endocrinologist, OB/Gyn, midwife, doula and other healthcare professionals to achieve the most positive outcome for my patients.
 If you are an IVF patient, I believe the most critically important thing you can do to enhance your IVF success is to have the "Day of Embryo Transfer protocol" performed.
 I use the Paulus Protocol for the "before" and "after" treatments.
 Here is an informative video highlighting this protocol-> Paulus Protocol

 Utilizing traditional Chinese medicine for fertility dates back 2,000 years.
-These fertility treatments have been time tested and proven to be effective in improving fertility potential in both men and women.
+These fertility treatments have been time tested and proven to be effective in improving fertility potential.
 Even though traditional protocols still exist, many of the acupuncture protocols and herbal prescriptions have been refined to suit the modern day state of health here in the west.
 Over the ages, pathologies have shifted and so must the medicine.
 More recently TCM has been used for Assisted Reproductive Technologies or ART.
 An article published by WebMD below outlines some interesting facts about acupuncture and ART.

 "It can allow you to cross the line from infertile to fertile by helping your body function more efficiently, which in turn allows other, more modern reproductive treatments, like IVF, to also work more efficiently," says James Dillard, MD, assistant clinical professor, Columbia University College of Physicians and Surgeons, and clinical adviser to Columbia's Rosenthal Center for Complementary and alternative medicine.